 Since so many people are living with chronic pain, it makes sense that chronic pain influences the lives of many spouses and family members.

-Chronic pain can put significant additional social and financial stresses on families and it can also be an opportunity to become closer through understanding, compassion and shared goals.
+Chronic pain can put significant additional social and financial stresses on families.
+However, it can also be an opportunity for families to become closer through understanding that chronic pain is an illness requiring continuous management similar to diabetes and high blood pressure.
+Through compassion and shared goals you can help your loved one with chronic pain heal.

 If your spouse or family member is struggling with chronic pain, there are some key things you can do to help.